wildtruc/zenvidia/README.md

 # Zenvidia
 This is a bash/zenity script for managing **NVIDIA©** propriatary drivers.

-##History log
+## History log
 I'm not a "real" coder, my script syntax is often approximative and need a real improvement.
 So, all kind of help is welcome.

 All of the developpement test was made on a discret graphic card for **optimus** and **Bumblebee**.
 My only experience on single GPU is recent and only with **[FedoraPrime](https://github.com/bosim/FedoraPrime)** project and now with the fork I made for my very customized purpose, **[nvidia-prime-select](https://github.com/wildtruc/nvidia-prime-select)**.

 Since I add recently Prime to zenvidia, I was expecting some X server crash, but nothing appened.
 The only issue I had, Nvidia-installer refused to execute because of nvidia-drm module loaded, it was finally installed by the automatics scripts work-arrounds.

 After a long time of hard developpement, it seem to be stable.
-If you meet issues, jsut tell.
+If you meet issues, just tell.

 See **Wiki** for **Issues**, **Todo list** and **demands**.

 ------------
-##News
+## News

 **STABLE** and over Fedora (and like: Mageia, OpenMandriva) and Debian (and like, Ubuntu maybe).